 - Sweep the extinguisher from side to side

-When it comes to risk, it’s not only site workers you need to worry about: you’re also responsible for the safety of visitors to your construction site.
+When it comes to risk, it’s not only site workers that you need to worry about, you’re also responsible for the safety of visitors to your construction site.
 It’s important that you not only keep hazards to a minimum, but also consider that visitors may be less aware of common risks or obstacles on a construction site.
 Preparing for potential incidents with relevant tools and processes is always a good idea.

 Alternative solutions to temporary heaters

 In some cases, it can be better to avoid using temporary heaters altogether.
 Here are some less risky ways to get the heat you need in order to keep working: